tudat-team/tudat-space/docs/source/user-guide/state-estimation/link-ends-setup.rst

 The creation of the link definition requires the definition of a set of link ends used for a given observable.
 These are stored in a dictionary as follows:

 - The dictionary key denotes the role in the observation (e.g. receiver, transmitter, *etc.*), given by an entry from the :class:`~tudatpy.estimation.observable_model_setup.links.LinkEndType` enum.
-For each observation model in the :doc:`API documentation <observation>`, it is specified which link end types are required.
+For each observation model in the :ref:`API documentation <tudatpy:observations>`, it is specified which link end types are required.
 - The dictionary value represents the identifier of the link end (spacecraft, ground station, *etc.*), as a :class:`~tudatpy.estimation.observable_model_setup.links.LinkEndId` object.
 To use a reference point on a body (for instance, a ground station on Earth), the :func:`~tudatpy.estimation.observable_model_setup.links.body_reference_point_link_end_id` function can be used to create an object of this type.
 To use the origin (typically, but not necessarily its center of mass) of a body as link end, use the :func:`~tudatpy.estimation.observable_model_setup.links.body_origin_link_end_id` function.
 Although using a center of mass is unrealistic for data analysis, such a setup can often be useful for a simulated analysis.
 Example of defining link ends are given below.

 Each type of observable requires a specific combination of *types* of link ends.
 Below, a number of examples are given for one-, two- and three-way observables (see :ref:`here <two_three_way_observables>` for the distinction between two- and three-way observables when creating observation models):